SalMarco/Cattolica2018/README.md

 In order to update in one time the `Cattolica2018` repository and all the others, from inside the folder, execute

-`git submodule update --recursive --remote`.
+`git submodule update --recursive --remote`

+and then

+`git pull origin master`

 ### Clone the repo of a specific lesson